Jantalus/tesis/TracerPIN_modified/README.md

 when reaching the function `f`, the moment the program does the first write on the variable `v`, then the region of memory will **always be traced** regardless of where it is being written until the pointer is freed.
 Even if the write is made outside the function `f`.

-So, if your program passes the memory pointer of `v` to different functions and threads the best option is to indicate by parameter the function that originally caledd `malloc`.
+So, if your program passes the memory pointer of `v` to different functions and threads the best option is to indicate by parameter the function that originally called `malloc`.

 For better understanding, here's an example:
 ```cpp